marcnew2101/roku-boilerplate/README.md

 * Each folder is named according to the locale ID (see [Roku localization docs](https://developer.roku.com/docs/references/brightscript/interfaces/ifdeviceinfo.md#getcurrentlocale-as-string) for list of ID's)
 * The files in each folder use the XLIFF format
 * additional folders and translations can be added by following the format above
+* `tr("string")` is a Roku built-in that resolves the string against the active locale's XLIFF entries; it returns the original string when no translation exists, so it's safe to use everywhere.
+Plain string literals work too if you don't need translation.

 <br/><br/>
 ### Dialogs & Messages